Monschau nestles in the hills of Eifel, where the Rur River runs through it.

 The cobblestone streets of Monschau are decked with half-timbered structures with horizontal weatherboard walls and locally quarried slates.

-To illustrate an example, the Burgau 1, a charming half-timbered house at the bank of a bridge, has a white weatherboard wall.
-The upper floor and the attic have slates.
+To illustrate, Burgau 1, a charming half-timbered house situated on the bank of a bridge, has a white weatherboard wall.
+The upper floor and the roof are covered with slates.

 Take a look at my Instagram page for more updates about German architecture.